The Iron Druid Chronicles: Short Stories by Kevin Hearne | Book Review

-Taking place between Tricked and Trapped, and before the novella Two Ravens and One Crow, these novelettes sheds more light on Atticus’ long life.
+Taking place between Tricked and Trapped, and before the novella Two Ravens and One Crow, these novelettes shed more light on Atticus’ long life.

 The Eye of Horus (The Iron Druid Chronicles #4.1)

 Follows an adventure of a much younger Atticus – he’s simply over 300 years old here.
 This stroll down memory lane is quite directly related to the Grimoire of the Lamb.
-The stpry is a fun quick read, interesting because it showcases another pantheon and some of the politics between Gods of different faiths.
+The story is a fun quick read, interesting because it showcases another pantheon and some of the politics between Gods of different faiths.
 We get to meet an Atticus who didn’t have some of the tools he now has at his disposal.
-It’s the mission impossible: Druid edition, and a round about way to learn how Atticus came up with one of his greatest weapon.
+It’s the mission impossible: Druid edition, and a roundabout way to learn how Atticus came up with one of his greatest weapons.

 Goddess at the Crossroads (The Iron Druid Chronicles #4.2)